xhuseyin/notebook/english/words.md

 a plan that you can use if your first plan fails

 Do we have a fallback position for these negotiations?

+#### propose

+verb

+propose 3rd person present proposes past tense proposed past participle proposed gerund or present participle proposing

+to offer or suggest a possible plan or action for other people to consider, suggest

+She proposed a boycott of the meeting.